knbz/security-advisor/index.md

 - Certificates that you manage with {{site.data.keyword.cloudcerts_long_notm}}
 - Vulnerabilities in container images that are stored in {{site.data.keyword.registrylong_notm}}

-You can also gain insight into suspicious clients and potentially compromised containers that run on your IBM Cloud Kubernetes Service clusters.
+You can also gain insight into suspicious clients and potentially compromised containers that run on your {{site.data.keyword.containerlong_notm}} clusters.
 With the feature enabled and configured, cluster network communication, both incoming and outgoing, is collected and continuously monitored and analyzed based on threat intelligence.
 You can learn more by reading [Network analytics](network-analytics.html)

 </br>